-Pete Hoyer enters his fifth season as an assistant coach on head coach Bryan Bunn's staff.
+Pete Hoyer enters his sixth season as an assistant coach on head coach Bryan Bunn's staff.
 He serves as the recruiting coordinator for the staff and also works with the team's middle blockers.

 In 2013, Hoyer helped Brie Merriwether record a career-best 123 blocks and she finished among the top 10 of the ACC in blocks per set with 1.18.
 Under his direction, the Wolfpack limited opponents to just a .168 attacking percentage, the second best among the conference.

 Hired in February 2010, Hoyer has made a successful return to his college coaching roots, after spending seven years as a high school teacher and coach.
 In 2004, Hoyer earned a teaching certificate from Huston-Tillotson College.
 He taught special education at three different area schools in Texas from 2003-10.
 During that time, he assisted with volleyball and was the head coach of the women's track team at Hutto High School.